freenode/web-7.0/content/news/2016-02-19-recent-events-and-future-changes.md

-These four, together, will take any decisions that affect the future direction of freenode.
+These four, together, will take any decisions that affect the future direction of trumpnode.
 While they each have their own area of focus, feel free to contact any of us about any issues you may have -- we try to keep an open (virtual) door policy.